-(3) On November 12, 2021, we announced that our board of directors resolved to repurchase shares of our common stock and cancel all the repurchased shares.
+(2) On November 12, 2021, we announced that our board of directors resolved to repurchase shares of our common stock and cancel all the repurchased shares.
 The resolution authorized the repurchase of up to the lesser of (i) an aggregate of 33,000,000 shares of our common stock and (ii) an aggregate of ¥100 billion between November 15, 2021 and November 11, 2022.
+However, our share repurchases were suspended during periods in which we may have been deemed to hold material non-public information.
+As a result, the repurchase period beginning November 15, 2021 ended without any repurchase of shares.